czfrance/slogo/doc/DESIGN.md

     * Define methods returnValue() with the appropriate calculations for the instructions return value
     * Define methods getLambda() so that it returns a Functional that defines functionality of how the instruction alters a turtleModel's turtle record
       * The Functional takes in a turtle record and list of doubles representing the parameters to the Instruction.
 It then returns a new TurtleRecord with updated turtle values.
+  New User UI
+    * The way new user interactions can be generated, such as Speech to text, is by simply converting the operation into a string and then passing it to the console which will in turn do all the storing of data and passing to the compiler